Term of Award

 The importance of standardized courses for testing Georgia Southern University’s Formula SAE (FSAE) vehicle is emphasized in order to reproduce test results and analyze trends within data.
 The test courses are clearly defined so that future Eagle Motorsports (EMS) participants can replicate testing conditions to track progress from year to year as well as validate simulations and design models.
 A data acquisition system (DAQ) was installed on the FSAE car for the first time.
 This paper serves as an introduction to the purpose of acquiring data, an explanation of the hardware available and components chosen to implement DAQ on Georgia Southern’s FSAE car.
 Mathematical validation is presented to complement the data acquired from the DAQ and the results from testing are evaluated.
 This data may be used to validate simulations, models, or evaluate changes in vehicle behavior during the tuning process.

 Hill, Nathaniel, "Vehicle Validation and Analysis of a Formula SAE Racecar" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1211.

 Available for download on Tuesday, November 19, 2019